Kingsley31/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 5. 4-global_variables: This script displays all the environment variables.
 6. 5-local_variables: This script displays all variables in including local variables,environment variables and functions.
 7. 6-create_local_variable: This script creates a local variable named BEST and sets it's value to "School".
 8. 7-create_global_variable: This script creates a global variable named BEST and sets it's value to "School".
+9. 8-true_knowledge: This script prints the sum of 128 and the value of the environment variable TRUEKNOWLEDGE.